JOE ROWE Local musician singing songs about life and death.

 Join Reflecting, Sharing, Learning and the Osher Lifelong Learning Institute for a free screening of The Unafraid, a documentary that follows the personal lives of three DACA students in Georgia.
 A panel of U-Lead students and mentors will answer questions following the film.

-Vendors offer local and sustainable produce, meats, eggs, dairy, baked goods, prepared foods and crafts.
+Vendors offer local and sustainable produce, meats, eggs, dairy, baked goods, prepared foods, live music and crafts.
 Every beer purchased at Creature Comforts during the market will get you free tokens to spend at the market.
-Live music from The Moonshine (Apr.
-17) and Sylvia Rose Novak (Apr.
-24).

 Roles are open to actors in high school through adults.
 A complete listing of all roles and requirements are available on the website.
 Auditions on Apr.
 28, 1–3 p.m.
 Performances June 21–23.
 706-202-1211, www.artsoglethorpe.org